Strikeeaglechase/AIPProvider/readme.md

-	StateRWRContact[] rwrContacts; // Contacts on the RWR VisuallySpottedTarget[] visualTargets; // Proximity visually spotted targets IRWeaponState ir; // State of the selected heat seeker's sensor string[] weapons; // List of non-fired weapons on the aircraft
+	StateRWRContact[] rwrContacts; // Contacts on the RWR VisuallySpottedTarget[] visualTargets; // Proximity visually spotted targets IRWeaponState ir; // State of the selected heat seeker's sensor DatalinkState datalink; // Any shared datalink information (also contains info you have contributed) string[] weapons; // List of non-fired weapons on the aircraft int selectedWeapon; // Index of the currently selected weapon (not guaranteed to be bound correctly)

 	int flareCount;
 	int chaffCount;